junnlikestea/vita/README.md

 * dns.bufferover.run

 ### How to set your Api Keys
-Add a `.env` file to the directory, and set the following variables:
+Add a `.env` file to the tool directory or add the following to your existing `.env` file:
 * Binaryedge:
 	* Needs `BINARYEDGE_TOKEN` set
 * Facebook: